-In a similar way to clearing an indoor drain blocked with grease or fat, one of the best things you can do to keep your drain clear is to prevent it becoming blocked in the first place.
+In a similar way to clearing an indoor drain blocked with grease or fat, one of the best things you can do to keep your drain clear is to prevent it from becoming blocked in the first place.
 Some of the things you can do include:

-- Purchasing a fat catch trapper / metal strainer to separate fat, grease and solid food objects from getting into your drains.
+- Purchasing a fat catch trapper/metal strainer to separate fat, grease, and solid food objects from getting into your drains.

 How to clear a blocked drain?

-Of course, these steps are only helpful before the drain blockage has become a problem but fortunately there are some steps which you can take to clear your drain, before calling in the experts.
+Of course, these steps are only helpful before the drain blockage has become a problem but fortunately there are some steps that you can take to clear your drain, before calling in the experts.

-First of all, you need to check where the blockage is to see if it’s internal, external or beyond your property boundary as explained above.
+First of all, you need to check where the blockage is to see if it’s internal, external, or beyond your property boundary as explained above.
 It is always a good idea to start from the internal pipes so any blockages can be flushed along the pipes.

 You can try some of our home remedy drain cleaners to clean internal blockages and many of these can also be used on the external drain to try to clear any external blockage.
 There is also a couple of additional measures which you can take to clear an external drain.